3Dgraf64/Klippventurer-extruder/README.md

 # Klippventurer-mods
-This is my contribution to the Klippventurer project In my Adventurer 3 printer upgrade process, the next step after upgrading the operating system to Klipper (Klippventurer) is to replace the extruder.
+This is my contribution to the Klippventurer project.

+In my Adventurer 3 printer upgrade process, the next step after upgrading the operating system to Klipper (Klippventurer) is to replace the extruder.
 I had an old Voron Clockwork extruder lying around.
 So I decided to go from there.
 The result is an extruder whose internal parts are those of the Clockwork but whose fasteners are modified.